Kaomoji history in a nutshell

 Western emoticons and Japanese kaomoji have had two significant differences in style from the start.
 First of all, while western emoticons as 🙂 are looked at sideways, kaomoji as (^_^) can be understood without tilting the head.
 This difference might be pure constructive, but the second difference indicates cultural characteristics.

-🙂 and (^_^) are both so called smileys, but why do we know that they are smiling?
+The symbols 🙂 and (^_^) are both “smileys”, but why do we know that they are smiling?
 The western emoticon obviously has a smiling mouth, but its Japanese variant does not.
 However, the eyes of the kaomoji is expressing joy.
-While in western culture smiling is always done with the mouth – often while laughing out loud – the Japanese tend to silently give a friendly nod, expressing their joy with the eyes.
+While in western culture smiling emphasizes on the mouth, the Japanese tend to silently give a friendly nod.
+They express their joy with the eyes.

 This is not just a hypothesis by the writer of this article.
-The Japanese language has actual phrases that show there is truth to this statement.
+In fact, the Japanese language has actual phrases that show there is truth to this statement.
 Me wo hosomeru (narrowing one’s eyes), for example, is a synonym for smiling in the language.

 Joy is not the only feeling the Japanese express with their eyes.
-The following list of emoticons indicates that western people tend to read a person’s expression by the mouth, while the Japanese focus more on the eyes.
+The following list of emoticons indicates that western people tend to read a person’s expression by the mouth.
+Meanwhile, the Japanese focus more on the eyes.

 Sad face: Western 🙁 Japanese (>_<)